Deniallugo/zksync_tools/zkos/generate_vk/README.md

 * Currently supporting only plonk (fflonk is not updated)
 * in the future, it should also show commands on how to do a call to update validator
+* need to add some sanity checks (and maybe commit support too?)